Kiangundo AB

 ABOUT KIAMA FARMERS’ COOPERATIVE SOCIETY

 Kiama FCS was formed in 2005 when two existing cooperatives merged into one.
-Most of their 2,500 farmer members inherited their farms from their parents who were members of those cooperatives.
-Kiama now owns four washing stations in Nyeri (Gachuiro, Kiangundo, Ichuga and Kiamaina), along with a cherry collection point, Inwagi.
-Kiama FCS supports its farmer members by offering pre-harvest financing, allowing them to plan and invest in the upcoming crop.
-They also buy inputs in bulk and distribute them to members at a lower cost than otherwise possible.
+Most of their 3,000 farmer members inherited their farms from their parents, who established shambas (Swahili for ‘farm’) following agricultural reforms that allowed national Kenyans to own land in the 1950s and 60s.
+Kiama owns four washing stations in Nyeri (Gachuiro, Kiangundo, Ichuga and Kiamaina), along with a cherry collection point, Inwagi.

-Kiama has six members on its board, which is currently overseen by Chairman Charles Ndamburi Nguve and Vice Chairperson Esther Nyakiba Muriuku.
+Kiama has six elected members on its board, which is currently overseen by Chairman Charles Ndamburi Nguve, who has held the position for 11 years.
 Board members are re-elected every three years (to avoid corruption), must be active farmers and must attend monthly trainings.
-The cooperative employs 24 permanent staff members, who work out of their office in the town of Baricho, some 130km north of Nairobi.
+The Board is supported by CEO and Secretary Manager Iddah Rose Wangui Kigathu.
+The cooperative currently employs 24 permanent staff members, who work out of their office in the town of Baricho, some 130km north of Nairobi.

 ABOUT NYERI